-Forum has become the new cultural center of Groningen, and opinions are sharply divided if it is a beautiful or ugly building.
+Forum has become the new cultural center of Groningen, and opinions are sharply divided on whether it is a beautiful or ugly building.
 However, whatever your opinion about the outside of the Forum building is, everyone seems to agree that the outside makes one ‘curious’ about the inside.

 Inside, you will find talk shows, lectures, debates, films, documentaries, courses, workshops, festivals, parties, exhibitions, cafés, restaurants, workspaces, meeting rooms, interactive installations, the city library, and the highest roof terrace in Groningen with phenomenal views.
-So a visit to Forum is worth it even if you only go for the roof terrace and its views of the city.
+So a visit to the Forum is worth it even if you only go for the roof terrace and its city views.

-If you have some time left, you may want to go to the Forum’s parking garage.
-Here you will find the impressive work of art ‘Wervel‘; a 20-meter-long LED sculpture.
+You may want to go to the Forum’s parking garage if you have time.
+Here, you will find the impressive work of art ‘Wervel,’ a 20-meter-long LED sculpture.
 Very different from what you have seen before and worth a few minutes of your time.

 11. Grote Markt, The Heart Of The City